-Should it be necessary to replace at any time, it simply screws out of the tank, and is sealed by a small 'O' ring.
+Should it be necessary to replace at any time, it is sealed into the tank by a small 'O' ring.

 Gas regulator

 This is a needle valve and the body can be rotated to any angle by slackening the union.